onaiv22/candidate-app/README.md

 Management Tools:
  - docker container for docker-registry
- - docker container for letsencrypt (ca) expires every  90days
+ - docker container for letsencrypt (ca).
  - docker container for jenkins  (jenkinsfile - cicd pipeline process)
  - SCM will be github